khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

 - k's v&r-map-2006.jpg (2006) --> k's v&r-map-2016.jpg --> k's v&r-map-2021.jpg <!--TODO-->

-- this CS220 (AU) course introduces ideas and practical skills to help develop our residence modes
+- this CS220 AU module introduces ideas and practical skills to help develop our residence modes
-- Why?
+- why?
 Because a better understanding of our residence modes can lead to
   - better professional identies, better understanding of how we shoul produce and consume knowledge e.g. regarding the credibility of information

 - check slides on http://daveowhite.com/vandr/vr-mapping/ for map examples